-VPIRG is working to shift away from dirty energy and towards clean alternatives.
+VPIRG is working to help shift Vermont away from dirty energy and towards clean alternatives.
 We all know the costs of dirty energy – global warming, health risks, air and water pollution, and an unstable economic future.
-On top of all that, Vermonters send nearly $2 billion out of our local economy every year to pay for fossil fuels, money we could keep working in our state.
+On top of all that, Vermonters send over a billion dollars out of our local economy every year to pay for fossil fuels, money we could keep working in our state.

 The good news is, we have better options available now.
-To help create a better Vermont for our kids and grandkids, and save Vermonters money today, VPIRG is working to ensure the continued growth of wind and solar in Vermont, improve and expand our clean energy programs, and secure funding for heating efficiency.
+To help create a better Vermont for our kids and grandkids, and save Vermonters money over the long run, VPIRG is working to ensure the continued growth of wind and solar in Vermont, improve and expand our clean energy programs, and pass a carbon pollution tax that’s paired with tax cuts and help for Vermonters who want to invest in efficiency and clean energy.
 We’re also educating Vermonters about the many options they have available right now to cut their energy bills and carbon pollution, from weatherization to cold climate heat pumps to solar power.